Ready to staircase?

 EWS1 certification requires a new assessment of the building by a qualified, independent professional to establish if the external wall system meets the new fire risk standards, or whether remedial work is needed.

 EWS1 forms are not a legal requirement, but some lenders require one before they’ll offer a mortgage.
-We'll need to know the status of your EWS1 certification before an application to staircase will be considered.
+We'll need to know the status of your EWS1 certification before an instruction to staircase will be considered.

 You’ll need to complete the form in one session.
 There is not an option to save as you progress.